Last updated on April 17th, 2022 at 01:06 pm

 Stay Sustainable in Serifos

 Unlike most of the other Greek Islands, tap water in Serifos is safe to drink.
 There are also some fountains on the island where you can refill your bottles, such as Kefalovriso Spring in Chora (Lower Town).
-This way you can reduce your use of plastic while in Serifos.
+This way you can reduce your use of plastic and be more sustainable while in Serifos.
 Just so you are on the safe side, double-check with your accommodation in Serifos to make sure that water is indeed safe to drink in the particular area you’re staying.

 Why Visit Serifos